Integrated Petroleum System (iPS)

 - Support economic development by fostering good working relationships between staff, stakeholders and industry, and facilitating exploration and development of resources through active and competitive oil and gas sectors

 - Optimize responsible proactive stewardship of public and private sector energy and land resources

 The iPS system is currently under development for the Province of British Columbia’s Ministry of Energy, Mines and Petroleum Resources (MEMPR).
 The iPS is based on the jurisdictional experience and success of PGTS’s Mineral Titles Online (MTO) system platform and truePERMIT™ framework.
 The framework will reduce timeframes and project costs while incorporating best practices to achieve optimal results.
 The new iPS will be integrated and deployed using the proven framework and leveraging already made investments in people, technology and software.
 Alternatively, iPS can be developed and installed as a stand alone application.
 The iPS system prototype is will be developed by 2nd quarter 2011.

 How iPS works

-iPS will provide an integrated user-friendly front end which will streamline operational processes and support the effective business-to-government administration system. iPS integrates various systems including geospatial data and services, utilizes existing PGTS modules, leverages existing and new technology platforms, and customizes where necessary the application to fit specific client needs.
-The online geospatial enabled module will enable authorized users to view up-to-date petroleum information, terrain, grid and petroleum tenure information on a digital map over the Intranet/Internet.
-The system also permits users to perform a range of complex administrative functions online, including the title management, accounting, sale parcels as well as updating client information. iPS will be composed of five basic functional areas which are supported by application interface and navigation, security protocols, geo-processing, map view/selection and e-mail notification
+iPS will offer an integrated, user-friendly front end to streamline operational processes and support an effective business-to-government administration system.
+It integrates various systems, including geospatial data and services, utilizes existing PGTS modules, leverages both existing and new technology platforms, and customizes the application to meet jurisdiction-specific needs.
+The online, geospatially-enabled module allows authorized users to view up-to-date petroleum information, terrain, grid, and petroleum tenure information on a digital map over the Intranet/Internet.
+The system also permits users to perform a range of complex administrative functions online, including title management, accounting, sale parcels, and updating client information. iPS consists of five basic functional areas supported by the application interface and navigation, security protocols, geo-processing, map viewing/selection, and e-mail notification.